KLINE Wins 2025 PTI Award for Historic Surfside Project

 A Model for Preservation-Driven Engineering

 This award-winning project serves as a model for what’s possible when engineering innovation, historical preservation, and sustainability are approached as a unified goal.
-Seaway Villas now stands as an inspiring example of how creative, technically advanced structural design can honor the past while serving the needs of the future.
+Seaway Villas now stands as an inspiring example of how creative, technically advanced structural design can honor the past while serving the needs of the present and the future.

 Post-Tensioning Innovation & Structural Challenges